AceCentre/AceCursors/README.md

 You may also want to pop the ``Mouse Pointers Properties.lnk`` somewhere sensible like the shortcut.
 Its a quick link to the mouse pointers properties control panel.
 If you want you can make this yourself by creating a shortcut with the following as the destination

+-  Right click on a empty area on desktop, and click on New and Shortcut.
+-  Paste the following in:

 ```
 %SystemRoot%\System32\rundll32.exe shell32.dll,Control_RunDLL main.cpl,,1
 ```